Microchip Technology warns on revenue

+BRIEF-Koppers Holdings says on Feb 17, unit entered into a credit agreement - SEC filing

+* Koppers Holdings Inc - on February 17, 2017, unit entered into a credit agreement - SEC filing

-Chipmaker Microchip Technology Inc (MCHP.O) said second-quarter revenue was likely below its earlier estimates due to soft demand in the chipmaking industry.
+Oct 15 Chipmaker Microchip Technology Inc said second-quarter revenue was likely below its earlier estimates due to soft demand in the chipmaking industry.

 The company estimates second-quarter adjusted revenue of $407 million to $408 million, down from its earlier forecast of between $412 million and $430 million.